BDC Hamburger Icon

 What is retargeting?

-“Retargeting helps to reengage potential customers and get your offer in front of them again,” said Joe Harulow, founder at Sprint Creative.
+“Retargeting helps to reengage potential customers and get your offer in front of them again,” said Joe Harulow, founder of Sprint Creative.
 “This can have a big impact on sales, as the people being remarketed to have normally shown some form of commercial intent.”

 How does retargeting work?